Celebrating your Wedding at St. Peter Parish

 Records you will need:

-Baptism and Confirmation records (for Catholic participants) will be asked for, and a Marriage License must be obtained.
-The license can be applied for at any city of town hall in Massachusetts, and is valid for 60 days after it is obtained.
+Records of your Baptism and Confirmation (for Catholic participants) and a Marriage License are required before the wedding date.
+The license can be applied for at any city or town hall in Massachusetts, and is valid for 60 days after issuance.

 Planning Your Wedding:

-The parish staff is fully capable and happy to help you in the selection of the Scripture Readings, Music, and all the elements of your wedding ceremony.
-Our Director of Music is Doreen Gulledge (firstname.lastname@example.org) (Telephone: 617-924-3099).
-You may contact her directly.
+The parish staff is Happy to help you with the selection of the Scripture Readings, Music, and all the elements of your wedding ceremony.
+Please call or email our Director of Music is Doreen Gulledge at [email protected]), 617-547-4235 x118.

 Other Items Often Asked:

-Yes, photography, both video and still, are permitted.
-Also yes, you may provide flowers for the church.
-(We do not permit an Aisle Runner – White Carpet – as they are dangerous and unnecessary.)
-Yes, you may have your receiving line at the church.
-Yes, we have some parking available.
-It is in the lot at the corner of Concord and Manassas Avenues.
+Photography and video are permitted.
+You may provide flowers for the church.
+Aisle runners are not allowed for safety reasons.
+You may have your receiving line at the church.
+We have limited parking behind the church and in our lot at the corner of Concord and Manassas Avenues.

 If we have missed anything please do not hesitate to speak up and allow us the opportunity to be of service.